Dylan-Bollard/Karabiner-Elements-JSON-Code/README.md

 Complex modifications are very useful and follow a simple syntax.
 This file aims to explore the basic syntax.

+# Profiles

+It's possible to create distinct profiles for working in different utilities.
+For example, I have a specific profile for when working in VIM or Nano.

 # Simple Modifications Instructions

 https://karabiner-elements.pqrs.org/docs/manual/configuration/configure-simple-modifications/